The Leader Building - 1912

 1228 Euclid Avenue

 Built as the Halle Brothers department store, the store closed and was reconfigured into an office building.
 The Halle Building also serves as the storefront for the fictional “Winfred Lauder” store on the Drew Carey Show sitcom.
-The building is slated to open as an apartment building in 2018.
+The building was redeveloped for residential use and was completed in 2018.

 City Club Building - 1903